To restore deleted records, you must have the role Repository Manager.

 - Click a record title to view brief information about a record; see Viewing Metadata Read-Only in the Simple Record View Page.

-- Click Restore and click Confirm in the confirmation dialog box to run a job to restore a record.
-An entry for the job appears on the Manage Jobs page.
+- Click Restore and click Confirm in the confirmation dialog box to restore a record.

 - When restoring records deleted by a user, only records deleted by the last action performed by that user are restored.